omjain2001/slash/README.md

 3. Fixed responsiveness bugs with the search bar
 4. A smoother dropdown added to the UI
 5. New layout where there is no table.
 Instead, it is a grid layout.
+6. Responsive for any screen size, including smartphones.

 <p align="center"><img width="700" src="./assets/Slash_UI.png"></p>